-The monitor folds down also allows you to play games like Angry Birds, Cut the Rope or a more interesting game of chess.
+The monitor folds down and also allows you to play games like Angry Birds, Cut the Rope or a more interesting game of chess.
 As the display is IPS with 178 degrees of viewing, it is incredibly easy to play with two players around the display.

 What else I'd have liked to have seen on the display includes multiple USB downstream ports, so you can leave the cable connected for DisplayLink and the dock, and use the other one for a DisplayPort or HDMI computer system.
-I'd also really have liked to have seen one more connector; DVI-I. It would be a perfect display if it had featured both of these.
-DVI-I is great because with a simple converter, you can access analogue connectors such as VGA through the one connection.
+I'd also really have liked to have seen one more connector; DVI-I. It would be a perfect display if it featured both of these.
+DVI-I is great because, with a simple converter, you can access analogue connectors such as VGA through one connection.

 I originally gave the monitor 9/10, which would be 90%, but since doing this review on my website I have thought much harder about this rating.

-A lot of my critisism comes from the fact I was put off by the poor image quality which becomes more apparent when you use other displays with better colour reproduction and better sharpness.
+A lot of my criticism comes from the fact I was put off by the poor image quality which becomes more apparent when you use other displays with better colour reproduction and better sharpness.

 - Very stylish